niceyeti/tutornetes/README.md

 ## Pre-reqs
 Install docker, k3d, helm, tilt, and kubescape (optional).
 See version_info.txt for versions.

+## Updating and Maintenance
+* Updating k3d: after updating k3d and k3s, run `k3d config migrate k3d_config.yaml new_config.yaml` and review the new config, then commit it.
+The migration code itself can be reviewed in the k3d repo.

 ## Basic Workflow
 1) cd into *base_cluster*
 2) create a k3d-development cluster: `./up.sh --create`